ickoxii/how2mvn/README.md

 similar.
 If not, it is my hope that this guide will at least point you in the correct direction.

+***Disclaimer 2***: USE THE SCRIPT `./init.sh` AT YOUR OWN RISK.
+It was made for personal use on macOS, but it seems to work ok.
+Type `./init.sh -h` for usage information.
+As long as you are able to run `make` and `mvn` from the command line, the script should work.

 ## Sources

 1. [Maven in Five Minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html)